OPEN WEB, ART, AND THE CIVIC REALM

 It doesn’t matter if this is considered by some to be or not be “art.”
 We want to get people to play with stuff and learn, and they can see and learn from this.
 That is art and it is important.

-One reason these people might sitting in one space on their cell phones is they are looking for information together or faster.
+One reason these people might sitting in one space on their cell phones is they are looking to gather information together or more rapidly.

 Code for Boston could grab that information and put it out there in a bigger place.